RagnarB83/ash-documentation/docs/setup.rst

     geomeTRICOptimizer(fragment=H2Ofragment, theory=ORCAcalc, coordsystem='tric')

-If you get error message when launching python3_ash or something similar:
+If you get an error message when launching python3_ash that looks like the following:

 .. code-block:: shell